Little Red Riding Hood

-"Little Red Riding Hood" is a European fairy tale about a young girl and a sly wolf.
-Its origins can be traced back to several pre-17th century European folk tales.
-The two best known versions were written by Charles Perrault and the Brothers Grimm.
+"Little Red Riding Hood" (Le Petit Chaperon rouge) is a fairy tale by Charles Perrault about a young girl and a Big Bad Wolf.
+Some later versions include a woodsman.
+Its origins can be traced back to several pre-17th-century European folk tales.
+It was later retold in the 19th-century by the Brothers Grimm.

-The story has been changed considerably in various retellings and subjected to numerous modern adaptations and readings.
-Other names for the story are: "Little Red Cap" or simply "Red Riding Hood".
+The story has varied considerably in different versions over the centuries, translations, and as the subject of numerous modern adaptations.
+Other names for the story are "Little Red Cap" or simply "Red Riding Hood".
 It is number 333 in the Aarne–Thompson classification system for folktales.

-Tale
+Plot

-The story revolves around a girl called Little Red Riding Hood.
-In Perrault's versions of the tale, she is named after her red hooded cape/cloak that she wears.
+The story revolves around a girl named Little Red Riding Hood, named after the red hooded cape that she wears.
 The girl walks through the woods to deliver food to her sickly grandmother (wine and cake depending on the translation).
-In the Grimms' version, her mother had ordered her to stay strictly on the path.

 A stalking wolf wants to eat the girl and the food in the basket.
-He asks her where she is going.
-She tells him.
-He suggests that she pick some flowers as a present for her grandmother, which she does.
-In the meantime, he goes to the grandmother's house and gains entry by pretending to be Riding Hood.
-He swallows the grandmother whole (in some stories, he locks her in the closet) and waits for the girl, disguised as the grandmother.
+After he inquires as to where she is going, he suggests that she pick some flowers as a present for her grandmother.
+While she goes in search of flowers, he goes to the grandmother's house and gains entry by pretending to be Riding Hood.
+He swallows the grandmother whole, climbs into her bed, and waits for the girl, disguised as the grandmother.

-When the girl arrives, she notices that her grandmother looks very strange.
-She says, "What a deep voice you have!" ("The better to greet you with", responds the wolf), "Goodness, what big eyes you have!" ("The better to see you with", responds the wolf), "And what big hands you have!" ("The better to embrace you with", responds the wolf), and lastly, "What a big mouth you have" ("The better to eat you with!", responds the wolf), at which point the wolf jumps out of the bed and eats her, too.
-Then he falls asleep.
-In Charles Perrault's version of the story (the first version to be published), the tale ends here.
+When Riding Hood arrives, she notices the strange appearance of her "grandmother".
+After some back and forth, Riding Hood comments on the wolf's teeth, at which point the wolf leaps out of bed and eats her as well.
+In Charles Perrault's version of the story, the first to be published, the wolf falls asleep afterwards, whereupon the story ends.